stuttter/wp-term-colors/README.md

 Pretty colors for categories, tags, and other taxonomy terms

-WP Term Colors allows users to assign colors to any visible category, tag, or taxonomy term using a fancy color picker, providing a customized look for their taxonomies.
+WP Term Colors allows users to assign colors to any visible category, tag, or taxonomy term using a fancy color picker, providing a customized look for their taxonomy terms.

 # Installation